BlockBoltProtocol/boltpay-sui-client/README.md

 - 106 = The shared transaction id is not correct
 - 107 = The shared merchant address is not correct

 **Disclaimer: Please note that the BlockBolt protocol relies solely on blockchain verification for payment confirmation and process.**

 **Do you encounter any issues or require assistance?
-Kindly send us an email at support@blockbolt.io or submit a support ticket on our Discord server https://discord.gg/Fb8CA6ny67.
+Kindly send us an email at support@blockbolt.io or submit a support ticket on our [Discord server](https://discord.gg/Fb8CA6ny67).
 We are ready to help you out.**